 - Communicating with you to handle scheduling might be too big a hassle for the providers.

-It is good to keep in mind that the web has evolved lot since the days Airbnb got started.
-People are now more used to searching, making bookings and paying online, and are used to stellar user experiences.
+It is good to keep in mind that the web has evolved a lot since the days Airbnb got started.
+People are now more used to searching, making bookings, and paying online and are used to stellar user experiences.
 In other words, the bar is a lot higher.
-As Rand Fishkin says, it is not enough to deliver something that works – you need to deliver something exceptional from the beginning.
+As Rand Fishkin says, it is not enough to deliver something that works - you need to deliver something exceptional from the beginning.

 Content Management Systems (CMS) like WordPress have also evolved.
 Today, it is possible to build a fully-fledged marketplace with WordPress by purchasing the right themes and plugins.
 Drupal, a platform I am familiar with, also offers similar options.
 With these themes and plugins, you can automate more and more steps and improve the user experience.